 AI will radically alter how work gets done and who does it — the technology’s larger impact will be in complementing and augmenting human capabilities, not replacing them.
 It is just an assistive tool.

 Humans and AI create synergy with each other's strengths through leadership, teamwork, creativity, and social skills of the former, and the speed, scalability, and quantitative capabilities of the latter.
-Let’s see how AI and HR professionals can work hand in hand to foster a better hiring environment.
+Let’s see how artificial intelligence for recruiters and HR professionals can work hand in hand to foster a better hiring environment.

 1. AI can automate repetitive tasks, HR can concentrate on high-level tasks.